aneto0/MARTe2/Docs/User/source/core/runtimeevaluator/evaluator.rst

 RuntimeEvaluator can call. ``functionRecords`` is an array of :vcisdoxygencl:`RuntimeEvaluatorFunction` objects.

-When RuntimeEvaluator executes an operation, it actually calls the corresponding function in ``functionRecords``, or better calls the ``RuntimeEvaluatorFunction::ExecuteFunction()`` method of that function and passes itself to the method as the argument.
+When the RuntimeEvaluator executes an operation, it actually calls the corresponding function in ``functionRecords``, or better calls the ``RuntimeEvaluatorFunction::ExecuteFunction()`` method of that function and passes itself to the method as the argument.